sandeepsriv/spring-batch/README.md

 ## Spring Batch proof of concept

 - Project was done using IntelliJIDEA IDE
-- I have used MySQL DB
+- Project uses MySQL DB
 - JSON file is in the resource folder.
 You can modify this file
 - Start the Spring Boot application
 - To run the job, enter following in your browser - http://localhost:8080/run/job

- ##   Project Sekelton
+ ##   Project skeleton

  Base code for the project was generated on Spring Initializr with following dependencies